kaspernielsen/faststream/README.md

 High level implementation overview
 -------------------------------------------------------------------------------
-1) The user uses standard Java syntax for querying the data structure such as list.stream().filter(e -> e % 2 == 0).mapToDouble(e -> e).sorted().sum())
+1) The user uses standard Java syntax for querying the data structure such as list.stream().filter(e -> e % 2 == 0).mapToDouble(e -> e).sorted().sum()).
-2) An intermediate representation of the query using operations such as Count, Distinct, Filter, Randomize, GroupBy, Sort, Map, Sum is created
+2) An intermediate representation of the query using operations such as Count, Distinct, Filter, Randomize, GroupBy, Sort, Map, Sum is created.
+Each operation is represented by a node, and a query is represented by a directed graph of some kind.
+For example, for the above query would be represented as a linked list with 4 nodes: Sum->Sorted->MapToDouble->Filter
 3) The query is optimized, for example, by removing operations that do not effect the outcome of the query
-4) A query plan is created using the properties of the underlying data structure, for example Fisher–Yates shuffling can be used for array based structures.
+4) A query plan is created using the properties of the underlying data structure.
+For example, if the underlying data structure is an array you can take some shortcuts that are not available if it is a linked list.
-   While it the shuffling method does not work to create truly random selections for link based hash table.
 5) Java source code representing the query is generated and compiled internally using a modified Janino compiler.
 FastStreams uses Java representation as an intermediate step instead of compiling directly to bytecode to ease the debugging process.
 In the future this could be replaced with direct compilation  based on an internal AST.
-6) The compiled query is cached in a very efficient caching structure to allow for reuse if the same query is performed again.
+6) The compiled query is cached to allow for reuse if the same query is performed again.
 7) The query is executed and the result is returned to user.

 The simple query outlined in step 1 above is represented internally with this query object